Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 This also applies to divorced or separated couples.
 Take the time to make sure your beneficiaries are up to date and reflect your wishes.
 When this step is overlooked, previously named beneficiaries could be legally entitled to funds you may want others to now receive.

 If you’ve recently closed on the purchase of a new home, that’s a change worth reviewing with your insurance agent.
 With a new mortgage in play, you’ll likely want your family to continue living there after your passing.
-Make sure your policy has the coverage amount and duration needed for your survivors.
+Make sure your policy has the coverage amount and duration needed for your beneficiaries.

 Bundle and Save on Your Insurance